 There are only a handful of issues we see with Polkadot.
 The first involves the learning curve, which is already very steep for cryptocurrency in general, much less the various applications and protocols within DeFi.
 The Polkadot team seems to be much less concerned about user experience than they should be given the complexity of the project.
 Never mind the long list of questions about everything that could go wrong with a community governed hybrid consensus network!

 The second issue involves money, specifically the allocation of Polkadot’s DOT tokens.
-For those of you who watch Boxmining, you may have picked up on a detail he noted about Polkadot and Cardano in a recent livestream.
+For those of you who watch Boxmining, you may have picked up on a detail he noted about Polkadot and Cardano in a livestream from August 2020.
 A substantial portion of investment into these cryptocurrency projects is apparently coming from China, specifically Chinese farmers (regular farmers, not yield farmers or crypto mining farms).

 The story goes that many farmers in China are being offered substantial amounts of money, sometimes millions of dollars, to sell their land to state-owned businesses.
 Chinese brand ambassadors from various cryptocurrency projects including Polkadot and Cardano are selling substantial amounts of DOT and ADA to these rich farmers.